microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

     ..  include:: /_fragments/onenote_only.rst

-    The App_PopState message signals the Office Online application that state has been popped from the HTML5 History API to which the application should navigate to using the URL.
+    The App_PopState message signals the |wac| application that state has been popped from the HTML5 History API to which the application should navigate to using the URL.
 This message should be triggered from an `onpopstate` listener in the host page.